Knowledge base

 Available interfaces

-The Infomaniak Kubernetes service offers several access and management methods:
+The Infomaniak Kubernetes service offers you several methods of access and management:

-- kubeconfig file: Easily configure your command-line tools like kubectl
+- Kubeconfig file: Easily configure your command-line tools such as kubectl

 - Terraform/OpenTofu: Manage your infrastructure as code (IaC)